drewhamiltonasdf/machine-shop-2020/_equipment-docs/_epilog-zing-24/README.md

     7) Click "Print"

-    8) If you are having issues, please do not reach out unless you have gone through "The Basics: Vector Design Files" and read through this list in order.
-Otherwise, shoot me an email at Drew.Hamilton@nyulangone.org
+    8) If you are having issues, please do not reach out unless you have gone through "The Basics: Vector Design Files".
+    Please also read through this list in order one more time.
+Otherwise, shoot me an email at Drew.Hamilton@nyulangone.org, and I can improve this document to include whatever we're dealing with.